nickolasteixeira/Basic_ETL/README.md

 Please provide steps - either in Python code, a Jupyter Notebook, or a step-by-step summary of your approach to the problem - and how you solved it.
 These steps should allow us to run through and implement your solution.

 ### Solution
-My approach was two fold, one setting up an environment and instructions that allowed for easy implementation and two breaking down the problem into simple and small pieces that solved the problem.
+My approach was two fold:</br>
+1. Set up an environment and instructions that allowed for easy implementation.
+2. Break down the problem into simple and small pieces to make the code reusable and extensible.

 The problem was to extract data from the HubSpot’s [engagement API route]( https://developers.hubspot.com/docs/methods/engagements/get-all-engagements)  and load it into a SQL database.
 The engagements API had a few different routes, but I chose to use the route that got all the engagements with their relevant information, parse through them and insert them into a database.
 I had to think about what parts of each engagement object I wanted to retrieve and store to be able to create a query that pulls all engagements per day broken down by type with an associated count.

 I decided to retrieve the id, createdAt, lastUpdated, and type attributes from each engagement object to store into one table in a Postgres relational database.
 I chose to store both the createdAt and lastUpdated attributes because the challenge wanted engagements per day and I would assume that the API would update engagements when a user interacts with them.
 I wrote the logic in the `./hubspot.py` to be able to both create and update engagements from HubSpot’s engagement API route.
 That way, if any you can run the `./hubspot.py` module to update each engagement so you can run accurate statistics if you are looking for updated daily engagements per day broken down by type.

 I broke down the problem into pieces.
 I wrote the `./hubspot.py` module just to interact with the engagement route by creating a HubSpot Class that contains methods to create a database, create tables, and insert or update rows to a specified table based on data retrieved from this [route]( https://developers.hubspot.com/docs/methods/engagements/get-all-engagements).
-When you run the module, you have to specific what database you want to create, what table you want to create, and either insert or update rows in each database.
+When you run the module, you have to specify what database you want to create, what table you want to create, and either insert or update rows in each database.